DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 end
 ```

+### `create_uuid`

+Returns a `UUID`/`GUID` as a `String` value.
+The UUID uses `srand` and is not cryptographically secure.

 ## File IO Functions

 The following functions give you the ability to interact with the file system.

-IMPORTANT: File access functions are sandoxed and assume that the `dragonruby` binary lives alongside the game you are building.
+IMPORTANT: File access functions are sandboxed and assume that the `dragonruby` binary lives alongside the game you are building.
 Do not expect these functions to return correct values if you are attempting to run the `dragonruby` binary from a shared location.
 It's recommended that the directory structure contained in the zip is not altered and games are built using that starter template.

 ### `list_files`